nicholasjng/ode-explorer/README.md

 Step size control is something like an art form - you can use the built-in ``StepSizeController`` interface to build your own.

-# Demos [WIP]
+# Quickstart with Examples

-Check out the ``demo`` folder for some demonstrations of the package - most of them are quick and easy Jupyter Notebook examples.
-More will be gradually added - if you have a suggestion or you want to contribute your own, feel free to send me a message!
+Check out the ``ode_explorer.examples`` folder for a quick demonstration of a few of the basic functionalities of this package.
+More will be gradually added - if you have a suggestion, or you want to contribute your own, feel free to send me a message!

-To install Jupyter Notebook or Jupyter Lab, run the following inside of your created virtual environment:
+To install Jupyter Notebook or Jupyter Lab, run the following inside your created virtual environment:
 ```
 pip install notebook    ## <---- for Jupyter Notebook
 pip install jupyterlab  ## <---- for Jupyter Lab
 ```
-# Testing [WIP]
+# Testing

-Any numerical software should be tested extensively - not just for exception safety, but also for making sure it produces quality results.
-Testing is still very much a work in progress, but will be added gradually.
+Testing is still a work in progress, but will be added gradually.

-# Planned features [WIP]
+# Planned features for upcoming releases

 Some more feature plans that are in the mix for this library:

 * Visualizations, Dashboard
-* GPU support with JAX / XLA
+* GPU support using JAX / XLA
 * More builtin callbacks / metrics
 * Boundary value problems (BVPs)
 * Differential-Algebraic Equations (DAEs)